 Respect for court processes is maintained by the behaviour of everyone at a proceeding.
 Just like Judges, Judicial Justices and Justice of the Peace Adjudicators, Judicial Case Managers are judicial officers who carry out the Court’s daily work.
 Here are some tips on conduct and etiquette when appearing before a Judicial Case Manager:

-- Be neatly dressed in clothing that is appropriate to wear at an office workplace.
+- Be neatly and respectfully dressed.
 For lawyers business attire is appropriate.

 - Address the Judicial Case Manager as “Your Worship”.

 - Unless you have mobility issues, please stand when the Judicial Case Manager enters or leaves the courtroom, and when you speak to the Judicial Case Manager or they speak to you.

 - When you speak start by introducing yourself and spell your last name slowly.
 For example, ‘Your Worship my name is Jane Smith, spelled S-M-I-T-H. I am the [applicant representing myself, lawyer for…].”

 - Ensure that all your communications are polite and respectful, and speak loudly enough to be heard by the Judicial Case Manager and the parties.

 - While the Judicial Case Manager is speaking or being spoken to please do not have side conversations – they can interfere with people’s ability to hear what is being said.